-- Show your health plan ID card before receiving health care services.
+- Show your ID card before receiving health care services.

 - Pay any necessary copayment at the time you receive treatment.

-- Use emergency room services only for injury and illness that, in the judgment of a reasonable person, require immediate treatment to avoid jeopardy to life or health.
+- Use emergency room services only for injuries and illnesses that, in the judgment of a reasonable person, require immediate treatment to avoid jeopardy to life or health.

 - Keep scheduled appointments.

 - Provide information needed for your care.

-- Follow agreed-upon instructions and guidelines of doctors and health care professionals.
+- Follow the agreed-upon instructions and guidelines of doctors and health care professionals.

 - Participate in understanding your health problems and developing mutually agreed-upon treatment goals.

 - Notify your employer of any changes in your address or family status.